What to Expect When You're Expecting: What to Expect When You're Expecting

-The book's appendix lists additional sources of information and resources including government organizations, associations and foundations.
+The book's appendix lists additional sources of information and resources.

 Controversy

 What to Expect When You're Expecting has been criticized for promoting paranoia and fear among pregnant women for focusing on complications and for its extremely strict dietary guidelines.
 Murkoff also has no medical training and has been further criticized for stating she asks obstetricians to comment on manuscripts only late in the writing and editing processes.
 With the first publishing of the book being in 1984, one reason it is considered problematic is due to the many old and unrevised printings in public circulation.
 Although wording is revised with every single printing of the book with major rewrites indicated by new editions to respond to critiques, older copies are passed down by women to their pregnant peers.

 The Science Based Medicine blog criticized the book for its recommendations of Complementary and Alternative Medicines (CAM), such as Acupuncture, Reflexology, Aromatherapy and Homeopathy.
-The blog post concludes: There is no credible scientific evidence to support any of these recommendations.
-It could be argued that this is all feel-good, “keep-the-patient entertained” advice with little chance of direct harm.
-But it is deceptive and dishonest to represent these modalities as effective treatments based on science, especially in a book that is otherwise scientifically reliable.
+The blog post concludes: “There is no credible scientific evidence to support any of these recommendations.
+It could be argued that this is all feel-good, ‘keep-the-patient entertained’ advice with little chance of direct harm.
+But it is deceptive and dishonest to represent these modalities as effective treatments based on science, especially in a book that is otherwise scientifically reliable.”